bbauska/JS-Programs/README.md

 to the right is easy—you loop over the x-coordinates and color a pixel at every step.
 If the line has a slight slope (less than 45 degrees or ¼π radians), you can interpolate the y-coordinate along the slope.
-You still need one pixel per x position, with the y position of those pixels determined by the slope.
+You still need one pixel per x position, with the y position of those pixels determined by the slope.</p>

 <p>But as soon as your slope goes across 45 degrees, you need to switch the way
 you treat the coordinates.
 You now need one pixel per y position since the line goes up more than it goes left.
 And then, when you cross 135 degrees, you